vaishavs/Functional-Programming-C-/02_Designing_HO_Funcs/02_std_function.md

 It is crucial to note that ```std::function``` can introduce noticeable performance penalties.
 To be able to hide the contained type and provide a common interface over all callable types, it uses a technique known as type erasure.
 Type erasure is usually based on virtual member function calls.
 Because virtual calls are resolved at runtime, the compiler cannot inline the call, and thus has limited optimization opportunities.

 # std::function_ref
 Starting from C++26, ```std::function_ref``` is a non-owning reference to a callable object.
 It acts as a type-erased "view" into a function, lambda, or functor.
 It does not store a copy of the callable; it only stores a reference to it.
 It is typically the size of two pointers, making it highly efficient to pass by value.
+It is similar to a raw function pointer but more flexible.

 Unlike ```std::function```, it cannot allocate dynamic memory and store a copy of the function assigned to it.
 Because it is non-owning, the referred callable must outlive the reference.